Jeep trailer: Versions

-Post War
+Post-World War II

-Following the end of World War 2, several companies went on to produce these trailers for the civilian market.
+After World War II, several companies went on to produce these trailers for the civilian market.
 The military trailers often were rated for 1/4 ton usage for the sake of amphibious operations, many trailer designs were in actuality built to handle 1/2 ton loads with ease.
 In the post-war civilian world, many trailers were marketed as able to handle 1/2 to 3/4 ton weight loads.

 Notable companies were Bantam with the T3-C, Henry Spen with the Model S, as well as Converto, Knox, and David Bradley.
 While the trailers maintained utility and ruggedness, other features required by the military fell to the wayside for utility, cost, and simplicity such as tailgates, parking brakes and blackout lights.
 Bright colors were often favored on civilian trailers in respect to peace time markets.

 Today these civilian Jeep trailers are highly sought after for camping, light duty utility, agriculture, and collections, as are the military ones.
 Jeep trailers also found favor with road departments, construction crews, fire departments, park departments, and many other civil services and local government in North America.
-Restoration data is often scant to non-existent on the civilian trailers, but military trailers often have full specs that have been preserved and shared.
+Restoration data is often scant to non-existent on the civilian trailers, but military trailers often have full specifications that have been preserved and shared.